KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform.md

 # Set up the Terraform Provider

-To configure the Terraform provider, login to the **KopiCloud AD API Management Website** and generate an [Authentication Token](../authentication/token-authentication.md).
+To configure the Terraform provider, log in to the **KopiCloud AD API Management Website** and generate an [Authentication Token](../authentication/token-authentication.md).

  > KopiCloud AD uses Authentication Tokens to authenticate to AD instead of usernames and passwords.